PATX0017/Fitness/README.md

 # Fitness
-this was my quiz on creating getters and setters
+this was my quiz on creating getters and setters.
+This program helps demostrate the ability to do getters and setters as well as inheritance.